 Duration: 3 hours (09:30 - 12:30 or 13:30 16:30)

-These sessions are designed in conjunction with relevant stakeholders to provide new ideas to those who play a role in managing health and safety within each Faculty of Imperial College.
-Many individuals will have attended Safety Leadership courses run previously by Eversheds Sutherland; this is intended to update and supplement that learning and introduce behavioural safety and leadership for those new to Imperial College.
+These sessions are designed in conjunction with relevant stakeholders to provide new ideas to those who play a role in managing health and safety within each Faculty and Division of Imperial College.
+Many individuals will have attended Safety Leadership courses run previously by Eversheds Sutherland, intended to update and supplement that learning and introduce behavioural safety and leadership to Imperial College.

 Who should attend